 1) When you’re desperate to sponsor somebody

-Forget it.
-First, desperate actions just project your desperation.
-Secondly, just because somebody has the skills and contacts to build an organization quickly, doesn’t mean they will.
+Secondly, just because somebody has the skills and contacts to build an organization quickly, doesn’t mean they will… even if they join.

 The best tip for defeating doubt is to quickly take action toward building a massive organization.